Gertkeno/Gertkeno.github.io/portfolio/10_intro.md

 before that.
 It should be live at [gerthouse.com](https://gerthouse.com/).

-It's a link aggregate site hosted on a Raspberry Pi, my implementation is based on [RFC2616](https://tools.ietf.org/html/rfc2616).
+It's a link aggregate site hosted on a Raspberry Pi, my implementation is based on [RFC7230](https://tools.ietf.org/html/rfc7230).
 Though I don't allow most file manipulation functionality, instead sticking to what a browser would normally send.

+I've since written another HTTP server in [Zig](https://ziglang.org/) a lovely experimental language that comes with TCP networking in the standard library.

 ---